-ECPI University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) to award the associate's, baccalaureate, and master's degrees and diplomas.
+ECPI University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the associate's, baccalaureate, and master's degrees and diplomas.
 SACSCOC is the regional body for the accreditation of degree-granting higher education institutions in the Southern states.
 For more information, visit www.sacscoc.org.